rishikapadia/Messenger-Groupchat-Analysis/README.md

     vii.)
 After you get a notification that the download is complete, download and extract the JSON files for that group chats that you want to analyze.
 Delete the other files (media, etc.).

     viii.)
-Put all the JSON messages you want to analyze as an aggregate into `input/`.
+Put all the JSON messages you want to analyze as an aggregate into a new directory called `input/` in the project root level (inside the folder that contains `main.py`).
 If you are combining messages from multiple chats, make sure to rename those files so they don't override each other.
 The names of the JSON files in `input/` don't matter, we will combine them based on the timestamp and other message properties.

 3. In the terminal, run `$ <file_path>/main.py`.
 If you don't want to make that file executable (using chmod), run `$ python3 main.py`
 4. Check out the `output/` directory for word clouds, graphs, and other statistics.